Installation of Mall Kiosk at the End of the World at ICUQTS, 2018. Photo by Colectivo Multipolar.

 The finished work spirals out: there's the sculptures themselves, their incorporation into looks by queer and trans models and performers, and the transformation enacted in the process, generating confidence and/or complication, highlighting the mutability of identity and making plain the path between my collaborators’ daily selves and fantastical, divine selves.
 This transformation has shifted the work from object or image into an experience focused on revelatory self-creation and gender euphoria.
 Mall Kiosk at the End of the World continues to grow as more pieces are made and existing pieces circulate to become new looks, images, and performances, sometimes with, but more often beyond, the artist's control.

 Mall Kiosk at the End of the World is exhibited as a fashion installation where visitors can handle and wear items from the collection.
-It has been presented at ICUQTS (2018) and Trans Art Is (2019), in connection with Chicago Therapy Collective.
+It has been presented at ICUQTS (2018), Trans Art Is (2019) in connection with Chicago Therapy Collective, and at the Hyde Park Art Center (2021).